firsttris/urbackup-docker/README.md

 ```

 #### Important - First Start
-on the first start urbackup complains about the backup directory
+- on the first start urbackup complains about the backup directory
-set /var/urbackup to your backup directory (settings)
+- set /var/urbackup to your backup directory (settings)
-mount this directory to your actual backup directory on your host
+- mount this directory to your actual backup directory on your host
-like in the example above:
-`-v /home/docker/urbackup/:/var/urbackup`
+`-v /media/12TBWDRED/yourActualBackupDirectory/:/var/urbackup`